Tnixc/dots/README.md

 # Dotfiles for macOS

+## !!!
+I am currently in the process of switching to nix-darwin so probably don't use this !!!

 I use [gnu stow](https://www.gnu.org/software/stow/) to manage my dotfiles.

 I typically use nu-shell, but I have a config for zsh too.